zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ---
 id: dedicated-linux-ubuntu
-title: "Dedicated Server: Installation of Ubuntu"
+title: "Dedicated Server: Installation of Ubuntu 24.04"
-description: Information about installing the Ubuntu operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about installing the Ubuntu 24.04 operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Install Ubuntu
+sidebar_label: Ubuntu 24.04
 services:
   - dedicated
 ---